salvois/LargeXlsx/README.md

 For example to create a custom number format with thousand separator, at least two decimal digits and at most six, use: `var customNumberFormat = xlsxWriter.Stylesheet.CreateNumberFormat("#,##0.00####")`.

-Excel defines and reserves many number formats, and this library exposes some of their number format IDs as:
+Excel defines and reserves many number formats, and this library exposes some of them as:

 * `XlsxNumberFormat.General`: the default number format, where Excel automatically chooses the "best" representation based on magnitude and number of decimals.
 * `XlsxNumberFormat.TwoDecimal`: a number format with thousand separators and two decimal numbers, that is the format code `"#,##0.00"`.

 #### Combining them all to create a style

 To create a new style using the specified combination of font, fill, border and number format, call the `CreateStyle` method of the `XlsxStylesheet` object.
-The resulting style ID can be used with `Write` to style a cell being written.
+The resulting `XlsxStyle` can be used with `Write` to style a cell being written.

     XlsxStyle CreateStyle(XlsxFont font,
                           XlsxFill fill,
                           XlsxBorder border,
                           XlsxNumberFormat numberFormat)

-This library provides the style ID `XlsxStyle.Default` for a deafult style combining `XlsxFont.Default`, `XlsxFill.None`, `XlsxBorder.None` and `XlsxNumberFormat.General`.
-This is the style ID used whenever `Write` is called without an explicit style ID parameter.
+The built-in `XlsxStyle.Default` object provides a deafult style combining `XlsxFont.Default`, `XlsxFill.None`, `XlsxBorder.None` and `XlsxNumberFormat.General`.
+This is the style used whenever `Write` is called without an explicit style parameter.

 ## Special thanks